AlbertoRodrigues/methods_missing_data/README.md

-# Methods for handling missing data
+# Methods to handle with missing data

 This project aims to demonstrate some data pre-processing techniques when we have a missing data problem.
 The techniques presented were used in real data.